Dining Table Design Basics

 Extension tables feature tops that pull apart in the middle.
 Leaves are inserted in the void to make more surface area.
 Table slides bridge the void and support the leaves.
 Table slides come in many different configurations.
 Some are really short to fit underneath small tables, but open really wide for Thanksgiving dinner.
 I call these "holiday slides" because they’re great for occasional use, but somewhat rickety when used frequently.
 You want to select the slides that are the longest length that will fit between your aprons.
 This gives the best support.

 Design wise, you want to plan on at least two 12" leaves in order to obtain an additional place setting on either side of the table.

 Top thickness is to a large extent dictated by personal preference.
 My background in reproduction furniture has led me to use top thickness dimensions like those on the antiques I’ve studied.
-Most table look good with a top thickness dimensions in the ¾" to 7/8" range.
-For a more informal table with a country feel, especially with larger legs I will sometimes go with a thickness up to 1 ¼".
+Most table look good with a top thickness dimensions in the 3/4" to 7/8" range.
+For a more informal table with a country feel, especially with larger legs I will sometimes go with a thickness up to 1 1/4".
 On end tables and small hall tables, I often settle on 5/8" thickness.
-On Shaker tables, creating a sweet balance between the base and top can be achieved by cutting a bevel on the underside of the table top to create a more delicate edge reveal.
+There is a whole article on table top thickness here.

 Overhang is how much the top projects out over the base.
 Four inches along the sides and ends is a safe dimension.
 If you go more, whatever details are in the aprons (beaded edges, scrollwork, moldings, et cetera) will be overshadowed.
 On the ends of the table, you want a little more for visual balance, especially when using Hepplewhite legs.
 And for stretcher base tables, you need at least 12-14" of overhang for knee room.